FabioDefilippo/fdsecurity/Yara-Rules-Compiled/README.md

 Easy!
 - Download yara from GitHub <a href="https://github.com/VirusTotal/yara/releases">link</a>;
 - Download these compiled yara rules and paste them in a Folder;
-- Use one of these examples under!
+- Use one of these examples below!

 ## SCAN WITH ALL RULES:
 In these 3 examples, I will show how to scan a folder, a Process and an exe file with all compiled yara rules, but can specify a single rule!